Avoid These 17 Startup Marketing Mistakes

 TL;DR

-Marketing is the lifeblood of a startup, but there's not a well-delineated "how-to" path.
-If you're trying to get your startup off the ground, marketing may seem intimidating at best and impossible at worst.
-Marketing mistakes happen.
-There.
-We said it.
-They happen to everyone and are often unavoidable, especially in your startup's earliest stages.
-What can you do about it?
+Startup marketing is the lifeblood of a new business, but there's not a well-delineated "how-to" path.
+If you're trying to get your startup off the ground, this process may seem intimidating at best and impossible at worst.
+Startup marketing mistakes happen—they happen to everyone and are often unavoidable, especially in your startup's earliest stages.
+The key is to learn from them.

-There is no guaranteed method to marketing success, but there are several mistakes you should be able to avoid.
-Doing so will significantly improve your chances of successfully building your startup's brand.
+While there is no guaranteed method for startup marketing success, there are several common startup marketing mistakes you can avoid.
+Avoiding these pitfalls will significantly improve your chances of successfully building your startup's brand.

 Marketing and growing a customer base remain among startups' top challenges.
-Here are common mistakes we see startups making.
+Here are common startup marketing mistakes we see new businesses making.
 Steer clear of these mistakes to give your startup the best chance at marketing success:

 Mistake #1 - Failing to have a master plan

-Two things are required for great content marketing.
-First, you need an effective strategy.
-Second, you need great tactical execution of that strategy.
-Identify a goal and ensure it's specific, measurable, attainable, realistic, and time-based (SMART) - you need to have SMART goals.
+Two things are required for great content marketing: an effective strategy and great tactical execution of that strategy.
+A core part of this strategy is defining your goals.
+You must identify a goal and ensure it's specific, measurable, attainable, realistic, and time-based (SMART).
+SMART goals are objectives designed to be specific, measurable, attainable, realistic, and time-based, and they are critical for tracking progress.
+You need to have SMART goals to guide your efforts.

 Now reverse engineer that goal, "start with the end in mind."
 Break it down into small, measurable, and manageable steps.
 Now, you have a goal and a plan to reach that goal.